manpagez: man pages & more

 should be run as part of git maintenance run --auto.
 If zero, then

 the commit-graph task will not run with the --auto option.
-A negative
+A

-of maintenance.commit-graph.auto.
-The default value is 100.
+the value of maintenance.commit-graph.auto.
+The default value is

 maintenance.loose-objects.auto

-This integer config option controls how often the loose-objects task
+This integer config option controls how often the loose-objects

-the loose-objects task will not run with the --auto option.
+then the loose-objects task will not run with the --auto option.
 A

 negative value will force the task to run every time.
 Otherwise, a